 Don’t spend time tossing and turning in bed and not sleeping.
 Get up and do something onerous and boring (reading a book standing up, cleaning the oven, doing your paper admin) for 20/30 minutes and then go back to bed.
 And if you are still awake a little time later and aware that you again tossing and turning again, then get up again.
 After a night or so, your subconscious will just turn off and let you sleep.

-The 3 senses Exercise: Feeling, seeing and hearing – each for a few minutes or less – one after another until you sleep.
+The 3 senses insomnia Exercise: Feeling, seeing and hearing – each for a few minutes or less – one after another until you sleep.
 You can imagine yourself going to your favourite place (a beach, a garden) and feeling, seeing and hearing.

-A Good Visualisation: While lying warm and comfortable in bed, close your eyes and start to imagine that you are looking out across a plain at a big orange setting sun.
+A Good Visualisation for insomnia: While lying warm and comfortable in bed, close your eyes and start to imagine that you are looking out across a plain at a big orange setting sun.
 Up above and all around is a darkening velvety blue night sky studded with twinkling stars.
 As you take a deep breath and breathe out, focus on the sun and say “Relax”.
 Then move your eyes upward in their sockets and draw in the violet blue night with your breath as you say to yourself “Peace”.
 Move your eyes down to the setting sun and try to notice if it has sunk any lower while you’ve been looking away and, as you breathe out, repeat to yourself “Relax” as before.
 Then look up to your night sky as you breathe in and repeat “Peace” as before.
 And keep doing this.